kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I'm using a Mac, can I still mine?**

-    A: Yes, you can follow the guide for windows, but you'll need to compile xmr-stak yourself, and download the mac version of the wallet: http://latest.turtlecoin.lol https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile_MacOS.md
+    A: Yes, there is a guide available [here](https://github.com/turtlecoin/docs/blob/master/turtlecoin-mac-guide.md) - thanks to @wigging for creating this.

 * **Q: I've started mining, how can I view my stats?**